thephpleague/csv/converting.md

 ## Convert to JSON format

-Use the `json_encode` function directly on the instantiated object.
+`AbstractCsv` implements the `JsonSerializable` interface.
+As such you can use the `json_encode` function directly on the instantiated object.

 ~~~php
 echo json_encode($reader);